LIT-CCM-lab/LIT-AlphaFold/README.md

 pip install jax==0.3.25 chex==0.1.6 biopython==1.79
 ```

-## Usage
+## How to use

-We propose different tutorials covering the main aspect of protein structure prediction covered by LIT-AlphaFold in the project's Wiki.
+The project's [Wiki](https://github.com/LIT-CCM-lab/LIT-AlphaFold/wiki) contains multiple tutorials covering the main tools available in LIT-AlphaFold.

 ## How to reference this work ?
-If you are using LIT-AF please cite:
+If you are using **LIT-AlphaFold** please cite:
 - Urvas L, Chiesa L, Bret G, Jaquemard C, and Kellenberger E.  <br />
   Benchmarking AlphaFold-generated structures of chemokine – chemokine receptor complexes. <br />
   Manuscript under review